-Abdominal exam may reveal positive rebound and guarding or may be more benign if the ovary is not acutely torsed at time of exam.
+Abdominal examination may reveal positive rebound and guarding or may be more benign if the ovary is not acutely torsed at time of examination.

 Risk factors include ovarian cyst with size greater than 4-6 cm or with solid components, history of prior torsion, pregnancy, and history of pelvic surgery.
 Patients may not have had a history of ovarian cysts prior.

 N83.519 – Torsion of ovary and ovarian pedicle, unspecified side